zype/zype.github.io/platform_docs/assets.md

 **Assets that can be changed using the Zype Platform and Zype API:**

-These assets get loaded via a call to the Zype API everytime the Roku Channel gets loaded.
+These assets get loaded via a call to the Zype API every time the Roku Channel gets loaded.

 ![zype roku app]({{site.url}}assets/Assets/roku1.png)